Henrygb/getting-and-cleaning-data/Codebook.md

 Codebook
 --------

-This codebook explains the 68 columns of the files `tidymeansandstds.txt` and `tidymeansofmeansandstds.txt` produced by the R script `run_analysis.R` for peer assessment in Jeff Leek's Coursera
+This codebook explains the 68 columns of the tidy datafiles `tidymeansandstds.txt` and `tidymeansofmeansandstds.txt` produced by the R script `run_analysis.R` for peer assessment in Jeff Leek's Coursera
 Getting and Cleaning Data course.
 It is worth reading `READMED.md` too.

+`tidymeansandstds.txt` and `tidymeansofmeansandstds.txt` each have
+68 columns, delimited by spaces.
+The first row gives variable names.
+There is no column of rownames or rownumbers.

 The first 2 columns identify the observation by the individual undertaking a particular activity